tudelft3d/Energy_ADE/README.md

 The current version is based on and builds upon the first version of the [Energy ADE](https://www.citygmlwiki.org/index.php/CityGML_Energy_ADE), released in 2018, which has been already used in several national and international projects, mainly focusing on the simulation and computation of the building energy performance based on the integration of semantic 3D city models and other sources of information.

 The technological innovations (e.g. the release of CityGML 3.0 in 2021) and the experiences and feedback collected since its release have contributed to forge several new ideas to improve and update the Energy ADE.
-Since 2024, work has been going on to harmonise and implement such ideas, towards a so-called Energy ADE 2.0.
+Since 2024, work has been going on to harmonise and implement such ideas, towards a so-called Energy ADE 2.0, with TU Delft and HFT Stuttgart being responsible for the first development "sprint" in terms of conceptual data model (TU Delft) and implementation of the Java libraries (HFT Stuttgart).
+In the meantime, and in addition to the DigiTwins4PEDs consortium members, several other partners have joined on a volunteer basis as enthusiastic contributors, early testers or technology enthusiasts.

 The Energy ADE 2.0 is currently based on and extends [CityGML 2.0](https://portal.ogc.org/files/?artifact_id=47842), but its development already keeps in consideration its future porting to [CityGML 3.0](https://docs.ogc.org/is/20-010/20-010.html)